LauYeeYu/homepage/content/blog/git-basics-en.md

 Different from Google docs, checkpoints in Git are added manually.
 This is because intermediate state is okay for docs but not acceptable for code.
-Had the checkpoints added automatically, then we might not be able to compile the code at some checkpoints.
+Should the checkpoints added automatically, then we might not be able to compile the code at some checkpoints.

 Hence, the checkpoints in Git are called commits, which are added manually.